annefou/jupyter_dashboards/_episodes/05-sharing-github.md

 >    - We will see any files that we have uploaded at the bottom of the drag and drop area.
 > - Add a message describing the change we are about to make.
 >    - Type "Adds sample notebook" in the subject field.
->    - We can either add the same message below in the extended dwscription or leave it blank.
+>    - We can either add the same message below in the extended description or leave it blank.
-> - Click on _Commit changes_ button to complete the uplaod.
+> - Click on _Commit changes_ button to complete the upload.
 {: .challenge}

 After commiting the change we should see that there are now two files in the repository: 1) the README and 2) the new sample notebook (as seen in the screenshot below).